saltstack/salt/doc/topics/cloud/digitalocean.rst

 =================================
-Getting Started With Digtal Ocean
+Getting Started With Digital Ocean
 =================================

 Digital Ocean is a public cloud provider that specializes in Linux instances.